Amelia E. Shevenell

 Amelia E. Shevenell is an American marine geologist who specializes in high-latitude paleoclimatology and paleoceanography.
-She is currently an Associate Professor in the College of Marine Science at the University of South Florida.
+She is currently a Professor in the College of Marine Science at the University of South Florida.
 She has made notable contributions to understanding the history of the Antarctic ice sheets and published in high-impact journals and, as a result, was awarded full membership of Sigma Xi.
 She has a long record of participation in international ocean drilling programs and has served in leadership positions of these organizations.
-Shevenell is the elected Geological Oceanography Council Member for The Oceanography Society (2019-2021).
+Shevenell served as the elected Geological Oceanography Council Member for The Oceanography Society (2019-2021).

 Early life and education

-Shevenell earned a bachelor's degree in Geology and Studio Art at Hamilton College in New York State.
+Shevenell earned a bachelor's degree in geology and studio art at Hamilton College in New York State.
 Shevenell worked as a laboratory technician and environmental scientist in Juneau, Alaska, before attending the University of California, Santa Barbara, where she studied Antarctic ice sheet evolution and paleoceanography and earned her Ph.D. in Marine Science (2004).
 Shevenell was a postdoctoral fellow at the Program on Climate Change at the University of Washington School of Oceanography.
-From 2007–2011, Shevenell was a lecturer in Earth Sciences and Geography at University College London.
+From 2007 to 2011, Shevenell was a lecturer in earth sciences and geography at University College London.
 In 2011, Shevenell joined the faculty of the University of South Florida College of Marine Science, earning tenure in 2017.

 Career and impact

-Amelia Shevenell's research is aimed at the evolution of Antarctica's ice sheets over the last 65 million years.
+Amelia Shevenell's research focuses on understanding the evolution of Antarctica's ice sheets over the last 65 million years.
 Shevenell uses the sedimentological, geochemical, and micropaleontological properties of marine sediments from the deep-sea and Antarctica's continental margins to reconstruct relationships between Antarctica's ice sheets and Earth's oceans, carbon cycle, and climate on million - to decadal timescales.
 Shevenell's research is relevant to Intergovernmental Panel on Climate Change (IPCC) concerns that ongoing oceanic and atmospheric warming is accelerating polar ice cap melting and global sea level rise.
 She has participated in eight oceanographic expeditions to the Southern Ocean, several of which are featured in her scientific blogs.